Henrietta Paget

 Overview of Practice

-Henrietta Paget enjoys a strong and very busy practice across the criminal field.
-Her work centres on the principal areas of Fraud, Organised Crime and Serious Sexual Offences.
-She has led for the prosecution in substantial Fraud work and is well used to appearing against Queens Counsel.
+Henrietta Paget KC enjoys a strong and very busy practice across the criminal field.
+Her work spans the most serious of criminal cases from Homicide and Human Trafficking to sexual attacks and cases involving the systematic abuse of children.
 An unflappable advocate, she is known for her calm and level-headed approach, her attention to detail and her sheer hard work.
 Henrietta’s skilful and tenacious cross-examination has been commended by judges and opponents alike.

 ‘Henrietta’s work is characterised by meticulous preparation.
 She is always completely on top of her brief and is never flustered even when under very considerable pressure from opposing counsel or the court.
 She has a lovely straightforward advocacy style which enables her to simplify the most complex of cases.’